 Imagine this: You wake up, prep your morning coffee, glance out the kitchen window to admire your well kept lawn—and bam!
 It’s all gone.
 Where there was once a beautiful stretch of green grass there is now an ugly patch of brown.
-Unfortunately, if you’re facing fall armyworms this nightmare can quickly become a reality.
-It’s not unheard of for armyworms to devour an entire lawn overnight.
-One moment your lawn and garden are intact, the next you’re left with a backyard full of dirt.
+Unfortunately, if you’re facing fall armyworms, this nightmare can quickly become a reality.
+In fact, It’s not unheard of for armyworms to devour an entire lawn overnight.

 WHAT ARE FALL ARMYWORMS?